braze-inc/braze-docs/_docs/_hidden/private_betas/one-click_list-unsubscribe.md

 # Message-level one-click list-unsubscribe settings

-> Using one-click unsubscribe for the list-unsubscribe header ([RFC 8058](https://datatracker.ietf.org/doc/html/rfc8058)) focuses on providing an easy way for recipients to opt-out from emails.
+> The one-click unsubscribe for the list-unsubscribe header ([RFC 8058](https://datatracker.ietf.org/doc/html/rfc8058)) provides an easy way for recipients to opt-out from emails.
 You can adjust this header setting to be applied at a message level in your emails.

 {% alert important %}
 The message-level one-click list-unsubscribe setting is currently in early access.
 Contact your account manager if you're interested in participating in this early access.